Fokker Dr.1 Triplane

-Only three triplanes are known to have survived the end of World War 1.
+Only three triplanes are known to have survived the end of World War.
 Since then, they have all been dismantled into component artifacts or destroyed.
-No original Fokker Dr.1’s exist today but many replicas and reproductions have been built by individuals and museums.
+No original Fokker Dr.1’s exist today, but many replicas and reproductions have been built by individuals and museums.

-The Hiller Aviation Museum’s replica aircraft was built by museum volunteers over a four year period between 2016-2020 in celebration of the 100+ anniversary of the aircraft.
+Museum volunteers built the Hiller Aviation Museum’s scale replica aircraft over four years between 2016 and 2020 in celebration of the 100+ anniversary of the aircraft.
 The aircraft is designed so visitors can sit in the open-air cockpit.